Plumbing Problems at Home? Find Out How to Fix Them Yourself!

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping taps and toilets that run, blocked drains, and low water pressure.
+The most common plumbing problems are leaky faucets, running toilets blocked drains, and low pressure water.

-There are a few essential tools such as the plunger, an adjustable wrench pipe wrench, Teflon tape and an screwdriver.
+You will need a few indispensable tools like the plunger, an adjustable wrench pipe wrench Teflon tape and a screwdriver.

 Is DIY plumbing safe?